 Configuration Panel Settings

-Edit the Element Name
+Edit the Object Name

 Ensure that the Configuration panel displays.
 If not, show it.
 The Name setting displays.
 This is a required setting.